 Buyer motivation, also known as buying motive, is a combination of people’s emotional and factual states that drives their urge to purchase.
 These are also the set of psychological factors that influences their eventual decision of a particular product.

-Understanding buyer motivation is crucial for eCommerce stores to craft a highly targeted marketing campaign.
+No matter what type of business model you are running, a dropshipping website or a print on demand business, understanding buyer motivation is crucial for you to craft a highly targeted marketing campaign.
 No matter how amazing your marketing or product is if a customer has no driving motivation to buy from your store, you’ll end up with no conversion.

 To understand it better, we have to start by looking at how a buyer progresses in making an eventual purchase decision through the stages of the buyer’s journey.
 Let’s closely examine these stages to determine how they impact buyer motivation.